This document describes:

 The Frosmo Platform can collect additional information about visitors, including account data, such as email addresses and phone numbers.
-However, processing of such data must always be determined by the customer and documented.
+However, processing of such data must always be requested by the customer.
 Frosmo only collects account data for the purpose of transferring the data to the customer's back end or third-party systems (such as CRM systems or marketing automation platforms) controlled by the customer.

-For more information about how Frosmo collects and stores data, see Data collection and processing.
+For more information about the data Frosmo collects, see Data collected from websites.

 Purpose and lawfulness of data processing

-The purpose and lawfulness of data processing is invariably determined by the customer and documented in the subscription agreement between Frosmo and the customer, and in the Frosmo General Terms of Service.
+The purpose and lawfulness of data processing is invariably determined by the customer and documented in the subscription agreement between Frosmo and the customer, in Frosmo Data Processing Annex , and in Frosmo General Terms of Service.

 If so agreed, the Frosmo Platform will collect personal data for the purpose of passing it on to the customer's system or a third-party service, such as a marketing automation platform.
 The data will not be stored in the Frosmo back end, unless the customer has explicitly authorized this, and even then the information will only be stored on a temporary basis.